SarvarKh/ofn-wiki/Product-amounts---units.md

 ### The interface is available on product edit page, also

 The interface described above for setting variant amounts and units will also be available from the non-bulk product edit screen.

+## Setting minimum supply quantity (MSQ, formerly known as group buy)

+If a product is a shared resource, the user can only set its MSQ at the product level.
+Otherwise, each variant can have a MSQ.